dakotamm/research_blog/_posts/2025-04-15-exploring-penn-cove.md

 I'm a bit light on written interpretation, but I'd love to tease this out in the meeting tomorrow!
 Overall, this has been a helpful preliminary look at what we have to work with.

+Next Steps:
+* Set meetings to get more acclimated with running LO, how nested models get set up, and the state of affairs with LO versions/procedures!
+* Further data analysis!

 ---

 ## Bookkeeping
-* CEE Performance Evaluation - ? oops!
-* PECS - reimbursements submitted...
+* Ocean Visions - reimbursements submitted!
-* KC Quarterly Report - 10/11
-* WWU Seminar - 11/8
+* 5/13: Steve Riser's undergrad class guest lecture
+* 5/15-5/16: OOO
+* 6/16-7/3: Wedding, etc.

 ---